 - encouraging student computing facilities to include assistive technology;

-- offering courses, delivering presentations, and conducting ATC tours for UW classes and other groups;
+- offering courses, delivering presentations, and conducting ATC tours;

 - working with campus units to prepare documents, videos, and other materials in accessible electronic formats;